ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. In case of Exceptions, system triggers relevant error messages.

 #### B. Create Template File Format in Master Data
-Update and Delete a Template File Format in Template File Format Masterdata DB
+Update and Delete a Template File Format in Template File Format Masterdata Database

 (i)Update

-1. On receiving  a request to update a Template File Format with the input parameters (code, descr, lang_code and is_active) the system updates the Template File Format in the Template File Format DB for the Code received
+1. On receiving  a request to update a Template File Format with the input parameters (code, descr, lang_code and is_active) the system updates the Template File Format in the Template File Format Database for the Code received
 While updating the Template File Format the system perform the following steps
 1. Validates if all required input parameters have been received as listed below for each specific request
 •	code - character (36) - Mandatory